umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Dedicated/index.md

 - In case you want to move a project on a Starter or Standard project plan to a dedicated server in Umbraco Cloud, please reach out to our support who will assist you in doing this.

-- Moving from a shared plan to a dedicated plan will change the outgoing IP of the project.
+- Moving from a shared resource to a dedicated resource will change the outgoing IP of the project.
 If your solution has an external service that requires whitelisting the outgoing IP, we advise you to enable the static outbound IP feature for your project and share that static outbound IP address with the third party.
-The static outbound IP address will not change when moving from a shared plan to a dedicated resource.
+The static outbound IP address will not change when moving from a shared resource to a dedicated resource.
 For more info on static lease visit the documentation for [external services](https://our.umbraco.com/documentation/Umbraco-Cloud/Set-Up/External-Services/).

-## How to upgrade your plan
+## How to move from shared to dedicated

 The first step in moving to a dedicated resource is to access your project in the project overview at [Umbraco.io](https://www.s1.umbraco.io/projects).